Instructor note

 Vertical sharing:

-• CodeRefinery and ENCCS have recently started trialing a vertical share system, where you share a vertical half of your screen.
+• Vertical share is when you share a vertical half of your screen.

 • This allows learners with one screen to display your screen side-by-side with their own applications.